techidaily/site-windows11/source/_posts/cutting-clutter-best-windows-apps-to-disable.md

  Shortly after Apple announced the deprecation of QuickTime for Windows,[Trend Micro](https://blog.trendmicro.com/urgent-call-action-uninstall-quicktime-windows-today/) announced that the software had a few critical vulnerabilities.
 Since Apple will never patch these, it's not safe to have QuickTime installed anymore.

  Removing QuickTime shouldn't cause any disruptions, as iTunes doesn't rely on it.
-If you need a replacement for QuickTime, use[VLC](https://www.videolan.org/vlc/index.html) , which will play pretty much anything.
+If you need a replacement for QuickTime, use [VLC](https://www.videolan.org/vlc/index.html) , which will play pretty much anything.

 ## 2\.
 CCleaner